Liverpool 0–2 Arsenal (1989): Pre-match

-Explanation of criteria

 A victory for Arsenal would bring the two teams level on points: victory by a margin of three or more goals would win Arsenal the title on goal difference.
 Victory by exactly two goals would leave the teams tied on both points and goal difference, but Arsenal would win the title by virtue of having scored more goals.
 Any other result (i.e. a Liverpool victory, a draw, or an Arsenal win by only one goal) would give the title to Liverpool.

 Liverpool had not lost by two or more goals at Anfield in three years, and Arsenal had not won there in fifteen.
 Furthermore, Liverpool had never previously been defeated when playing forwards John Aldridge and Ian Rush together.
-The home side therefore the overwhelming favourites to win the title – the Daily Mirror's sports sections led with the headline "You Haven't Got A Prayer, Arsenal".
+The home side were therefore the overwhelming favourites to win the title – the Daily Mirror's sports sections led with the headline "You Haven't Got A Prayer, Arsenal".
 To defuse the tension, Graham gave his players two days off after their draw with Wimbledon.
 The mood in training was relaxed and the squad travelled to Liverpool on the day of the match, which surprised several players.
 During the coach trip, Graham showed his players a video of Arsenal's successful 1970–71 side to inspire and motivate his players.

 In the United Kingdom, the game was shown live on ITV's The Match, which aired a live Division One game most weeks of the season from 1988 to 1992.
 Elton Welsby presented coverage and his guest was the England manager Bobby Robson.
 The match commentator was Brian Moore, alongside former Tottenham Hotspur manager David Pleat.
 On radio, the action was described by Peter Jones and Alan Green on BBC Radio 2.